People-to-People Diplomacy. To Russia w/ Love

 There seems to be the need for more ambassadors (goodwill ambassadors) to step in - People to People ambassadors via tourism.

-Why should the relations between the peoples of US and Russia collapse?
+Why should the relations between the peoples of the West and Russia collapse?
 It shouldn't go on like like this.
 It reminds of Lenin's famous “the “upper classes” can't go on in the old way and the “lower classes” don't want to live in the old way”.

 Ordinary people could join the relations through well-forgotten old people-to-people diplomacy.
 40 years ago physicist Robert W. Fuller started traveling to the USSR to alleviate the Cold War.
 Isn't it high time people to people diplomacy started again?

 Tourism is one of the forms of people to people diplomacy.
 If you traveled to Russia, please share your impressions of Russia and views how P2P diplomacy can prevent the tension – not between the governments of the both countries but between the people.
 If you plan to travel to Russia, pls share your ideas why you decided so.
 If you neither visited nor plan, please share you opinion how people to people diplomacy can ease tension between Rusian and US people, largest superpowers before real conflicts start.

 Why it is a good time to visit Russia for people to people diplomacy after the covid pandemia is over?